 adb remount

-If you’re working with system files, you may need to remount the /system
+If youโre working with system files, you may need to remount the /system partition in read-write mode.
+The adb remount command lets you do just that.

 Example: